BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/working with MAP/defaults document.md

 An image and a PDF have been set as standard.

-{{< notice info "Hinweis" >}}
+{{< notice info "Note" >}}
- _If you are using a Business Central version in which the Mail Experience is not yet available, the procedure is a little different.
-At the bottom of the page you will find instructions on how to do this_
+ _If you are using a Business Central version in which the Mail Experience is not yet available, the procedure is a little different._
 {{< /notice >}}
 #